-The film features Samantha Miller, a former secret agent, who repeatedly engages in and wins close-quarters physical fights against multiple male adversaries who attack the wedding.
+The film features Sam, a secret agent, who engages in and wins multiple close-quarters physical fights against male mercenaries.
+Her role emphasizes female strength and agency in action scenes, aligning with the criteria for direct physical combat victories.

 The film features original female characters in prominent roles, with no indication that any character was previously established as a different gender in source material, history, or prior installments.
 The provided information explicitly states there is no gender swapping.